josejuanmontiel/subsession/README.md

 SubSession
 ==========

-Warning - this only works for a subset of use cases.
+Warning - this "fork" approach only works with cookies enabled and it's based on "window.name".
 Do not use this without understanding the compromises you will need to make.

 Tabs in browsers have given web users a new mental model which is at odds with how HTTP works.